Model Selection for Treatment Choice: Penalized Welfare Maximization: Setup and Notation

 where $e(X)=E_P[D|X]$ is the propensity score.
 Since the first term of this expression does not depend on $G$, we define the planner's objective function given a choice of treatment allocation $G$ as:

-Let $\mathcal{G}$ be the class of feasible treatment allocations $G \in \mathcal{G}$.
-Here when we say feasible, we mean that it may be the case that the planner is restricted in what kinds of allocations they can (or want to) consider.
-For instance, it could be the case that the planner is not able to select certain treatment allocations for legal, ethical, or political reasons, or it could be that a specific application justifies certain types of allocations.
+Let $\mathcal{G}$ be the class of all feasible treatment allocations.
+Here, we consider the possibility that the planner may be restricted in what type of allocations she can (or wants to) consider.
+These restrictions may arise from legal, ethical, or political considerations, or could arise as natural constraints from an economic model.
 Consider the following three examples of $\mathcal{G}$:

 \begin{example} $\mathcal{G}$ could be the set of all measurable subsets of $\mathcal{X}$.
 This is the largest possible class of admissible allocations.
 It is straightforward to show that the optimal allocation in this case is as follows: define